cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ### Approach to Learning

-- Learning to program takes focus, attention, and repetition
+- Learning to program takes focus, attention, and repetition.
-- It's normal not to remember most of what is done the first time around
+- It's normal not to remember most of what is done the first time around.
-- Keep moving forward
+- Keep moving forward.

 ## Variable Scope

-- This assignment deals only with **local variables**
+- This assignment deals only with **local variables**.
-- Two major areas where local variable scoping rules are encountered are **method definition** and **method invocation with a block**
+- Two major areas where local variable scoping rules are encountered are **method definition** and **method invocation with a block**.

 ### Variables and Blocks

-- In a method invocation with a block, the block is the `do...end` or `{...}` following the invocation
+- In a method invocation with a block, the block is the `do...end` or `{...}` following the invocation.
-- Block creates a new local scope
+- Block creates a new local scope.
-- Nested blocks create nested scopes
+- Nested blocks create nested scopes.
-- A variables scope is determined by where it is initialized
+- A variables scope is determined by where it is initialized.
-- Outer scope variables can be accessed from the inner scope
+- Outer scope variables can be accessed from the inner scope.
-- Inner scope variables cannot be access from the outer scope
+- Inner scope variables cannot be access from the outer scope.
-- Peer scopes do not conflict
+- Peer scopes do not conflict.
-- Nested blocks follow the same rules with "inner" and "outer" relative depending on the blocks being referenced
+- Nested blocks follow the same rules with "inner" and "outer" relative depending on the blocks being referenced.
-- **Variable shadowing** happens when a block takes a parameter that is named identically to an outer scope variable
+- **Variable shadowing** happens when a block takes a parameter that is named identically to an outer scope variable.

 ```ruby
 n = 10